 Video live streaming of events is simple to set up, easy to use, entertaining to watch, and most importantly accessible by all.
 It’s also unedited, unplanned, and unprocessed content being broadcasted live.
-There’s lots of potential for using this new technology at events.
+There’s lots of potential for using this technology to live stream in-person sessions to a remote audience at your event.
 However, with great power comes great legal implication.

-Popular providers are quickly gaining a large audience, but before jumping on board, it’s important to know how to protect yourself and event from unintentionally falling victim to privacy or copyright infringement.
+Popular providers are quickly gaining a large audience, but before jumping on board, it’s important to know how to live stream your event without unintentionally falling victim to privacy or copyright infringement.
 Just because it’s your event doesn’t give you the right to use the venue, copyrighted material, or individual’s likenesses to profit from.

 In the following, we provide an overview of the legal risks that come with live streaming video at events, and how to protect yourself.